Itsthecarebear/Itsthecarebear/README.md

 - 👋 Hi, I’m @Itsthecarebear
-- 👀 I’m interested in hacking, gaming, & welding
+- 👀 I’m interested in ethical hacking, programming, and building automation
-- 🌱 I’m currently completing the eJPT certification
+- 🌱 I’m currently levelling up
-- 💞️ I’m looking to collaborate on cool scripts and stuff
+- 💞️ I’m looking to collaborate on java and python programs
-- 📫 How to reach me LinkedIn
-- ⚡ Fun fact: Combat vet turned horse trainer/goat raiser
+- ⚡ Fun fact: Combat vet turned programmer/goat raiser

 <!---
 Itsthecarebear/Itsthecarebear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.